pingidentity/terraform-provider-pingdirectory/docs/resources/consent_definition.md

 ### Read-Only

+- `id` (String) Placeholder name of this object required by Terraform.
 - `last_updated` (String) Timestamp of the last Terraform update of this resource.
 - `notifications` (Set of String) Notifications returned by the PingDirectory Configuration API.
 - `required_actions` (Set of Object) Required actions returned by the PingDirectory Configuration API. (see [below for nested schema](#nestedatt--required_actions))